Noel Gallagher's 1967 Gibson Firebird III Non-Reverse

 Only Noel and his guitar tech at the time, Jason Rhodes, could tell us exactly when and where he bought this Firebird.
 But putting the pieces together, it must have been some time between going into the studio to record Definitely Maybe in December 1993 and its first TV appearance on Top Of The Pops in August 1994.

-And then it's hardly out of the spotlight for the next 12 months - on TV, video, and in the studio, not to mention countless pictures of Noel with the Firebird.
+And it's hardly out of the spotlight for the next 12 months - on TV, video, and in the studio, not to mention countless pictures of Noel with the Firebird.
 Check out the video history above - which also narrows down the timing of the modification from three P90 pick-ups to the two Pearly Gates humbuckers that are still on it today.

 With the success of Definitely Maybe, Noel had the keys to the Aladdin's Cave of classic guitars that we all dream of.
 And he went for it, big time.
 So, it's rarer to see him with the Firebird into 1995 and beyond.
 But it remained a go-to guitar for Noel.
 And he played it during the recording of "Some Might Say" and title track "(What's The Story) Morning Glory?" on 1995 follow-up to Definitely Maybe - an album which went on to become the biggest selling album of the 1990s.